opensafely/documentation/docs/pipelines.md

 As this action depends on the `generate_cohorts` action, it will cause `generate_cohorts` to be run first, followed by `run_model`.
 It will create the two files

-To run all actions, you can use `run_all`:
+To run all actions, you can use a special `run_all` action which is created for you (no need to define it in your `project.yaml`):
 ```
-cohortextractor run_all dummy run_model expectations
+cohortextractor run dummy run_all expectations
 ```

+You will also find a new folder, `metadata/`, which contains logging information about your run.
+If any of your actions fail, you may find clues here as to why.

 ## Running your code with GitHub actions

-Every time you create a pull request to merge a development branch onto the main remote branch, GitHub will automatically run a series of tests on the code.
+Every time you create a pull request to merge a development branch onto the main remote branch, GitHub will automatically run a series of tests on the code; specifically, that your codelists are up-to-date, and that `run_all` completes successfully.
 Depending on your settings, you may receive email notifications about the results of these tests.
 You can view the tests, including any errors or failures, by going to the pull request page on GitHub and clicking the `checks` tab.
 You can re-run these tests by clicking the `re-run jobs` button.